coltonromannose/Linear-Regression/README.md

 Variables: The variables I used for this analysis are:

 - Income: Annual income, in dollars
--

 - Limit: Credit limit for credit card, in USD dollars
--

 - Rating: A credit rating calculated by the credit card company.
 (Not the same as a typical credit score)

--Age: Age in years
+- Age: Age in years

--Education: Number of years of education
+- Education: Number of years of education

--Student: Whether or not the cardholder is a student (No = 0, Yes = 1)
+- Student: Whether or not the cardholder is a student (No = 0, Yes = 1)

--Gender: The gender of the cardholder (Male = 0, Female = 1)
+- Gender: The gender of the cardholder (Male = 0, Female = 1)

--Married: Whether or not the cardholder is married (No = 0, Yes = 1)
+- Married: Whether or not the cardholder is married (No = 0, Yes = 1)

--Balance: The amount of each cardholder’s balance, in dollars
+- Balance: The amount of each cardholder’s balance, in dollars

 # Steps